core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 This document specifies the use of CoAP for group communication, together with UDP/IP multicast as the default transport for CoAP group communication messages.

 One-to-many group communication can be achieved in CoAP, by a client using UDP/IP multicast data transport to send multicast CoAP request messages.
 In response, each server in the addressed group sends a response message back to the client over UDP/IP unicast.
-Notable CoAP implementations that support group communication include "Eclipse Californium" {{Californium}}, "Go-CoAP" {{Go-CoAP}} as well as "libcoap" {{libcoap}}.

 Both unsecured and secured CoAP group communication are specified in this document.